 Earn your M.S. in Nutrition while finishing your undergraduate degree

-If you are an admitted Tufts undergraduate in the School of Arts and Sciences, we offer an Accelerated Masters program tailored to meet your needs.
-You’ll be able to make significant progress toward your M.S. in nutrition through either our residential or our online program while completing your bachelor’s degree requirements.
-Our highly interdisciplinary programs and wide range of research gives you the opportunity to weave your undergraduate studies into new ways to make a big difference in food and nutrition.
+If you are an admitted Tufts undergraduate in the School of Arts and Sciences or at the College of the Holy Cross, we offer an Accelerated Masters program tailored to meet your needs.
+You’ll be able to make significant progress toward your M.S. in Nutrition through either our on campus or our online program while completing your bachelor’s degree requirements.
+Our highly interdisciplinary specializations give you the opportunity to weave your undergraduate studies into new ways to make a big difference in food and nutrition.

 About the Program

-What are the benefits of pursuing an Accelerated Master's degree?
+What are the benefits of pursuing an Accelerated Master's degree at the Friedman School?

-- Reduce the time and cost of the graduate degree by one semester
+- Reduce the time and cost of your graduate degree

 - Application fee waived